37 Conversion Optimization Tools That Maximize Your Website's Potential

 TrustPulse.
 With TrustPulse, you can lend credibility to your business by showing visitors what actions others are taking.
 This can be an action such as a purchase, a download, or a form completion.

-TrustPulse also plays on the FOMO (“Fear of Missing Out”) syndrome with “On-Fire” notifications that the number of people taking an action in a given period.
+TrustPulse also plays on the FOMO (“Fear of Missing Out”) syndrome with “On-Fire” notifications that show the number of people taking an action in a given period.

 Proof.
 Proof’s Pulse a feature lets send push notifications to your visitors about recent conversions on your site.
 You can set up predefined times for collecting data, for example, after X number of conversions in the past day, week, or even in the last three months.